So, like, what do you eat?

 This is where it all began.
 The government makes sure you know at an early age what kinds of foods you need to consume on a day to day basis.
 Now that’s all fine and dandy, but what if they’re wrong?
 It turns out they were a little off, and as I got older, the pyramid changed.
 By the time I was a senior in high school, the pyramid looked like this:

 The only thing non vegan on that spread is the little cup in the top right corner labeled “dairy”.
-I could go on an on about dairy, however, for now all I’m going to say is that dairy is also acidic and extremely high in fat, which is not healthy.
+I could go on an on about dairy, however, for now all I’m going to say is that dairy is acidic and extremely high in fat, which when consumed in excess (which it usually is), is not healthy.
 But I need milk because milk has calcium and calcium builds strong bones right?
 Sorry friend.
 The honest truth is that you do not need milk for calcium consumption.
 In fact, I found a little myth buster for you from Save our Bones that basically states that the protein content in milk is so high compared to the calcium content in milk, that when milk is digested, the calcium acts as an agent to alkalize the acid from the animal protein.
 Your body needs so much calcium to carry out this task that it actually ends up taking calcium from your bones.
-This action is so severe, that over time it can actually cause osteoporosis, also known as the brittling of your bones (3).
+This action is so severe, that over time it can cause osteoporosis, also known as the brittling of your bones (3).
 There you have it friends, you do not need milk for strong bones.
 So what do you need to consume milk, cheese or yogurt for?
 Nothing.

 What do I eat in a day you ask?
 The answer is fruits, veggies, nuts, beans, legumes, tofu, tempeh, grains, seeds, and many other wonderful things from this earth.
 If you change the way you look at things, the things you look at change.
 I can’t take credit for that quote, because I didn’t write it, but it’s very true.
 If you change your opinion on meat, dairy, fruits, veggies and everything else, chances are your life and your body will change.
 My question to you is: What do you eat in a day?
 Think about it.
 How does it make you feel?
 Do you need to make a change?
 There are so many ways to be creative with foods straight from this earth.
 Believe it or not there is more to life than hamburgers and french fries.
-Get out of your little food bubble and start exploring, because once you do, that will only be the veganing.
+Get out of your little food bubble and start exploring, because once you do, you will see a change in your body, and that will only be the veganing.

 1) Barnouin, K., Freedman, R., & Gockle, M. (2005).
 Skinny bitch.
 Running Press Book Publishers: Philadelphia, U.S.A